a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 You can generate a report using the WP-CLI.
 This is run synchronously with output in the terminal.

+> **Please note** The CLI command will generate reports with a user ID of 0, this will give "Unknown" as the user on the report.

 ```bash
 $ wp wlf_scan
 ```